 The rapid advancement of unmanned aerial vehicles (UAV) or drone technology is a game-changer for pipeline security.
-Now, it is possible to integrate Fotech’s pipeline monitoring with DAS into your UAV response systems.
+Now, it is possible to integrate Fotech’s pipeline monitoring with DAS acoustic sensing into your UAV response systems.
 The UAV receives an alert as to the location of the pipeline threat and flies along the pipeline to specific coordinates provided by our DAS technology.

 With the right strategy in place, the UAV will be able to reach any location along the pipeline in the required target response time, providing clear footage from visual and thermal cameras, confirming the threat, and generating valuable intelligence for remedial action.

 When a pipeline threat emerges due to criminal intent, such as hot tapping, a rapid and precise response is required to prevent the crime before damage causes spillage and costly clean-up.

 Distributed acoustic sensing (DAS) technology uses fibre optic cable monitoring that is often already in place alongside most pipelines for communications purposes.
 DAS monitoring effectively converts the fibre into thousands of sensors that detect sound and vibrations from human or vehicular movement, including digging, tunnelling and other activities that risk pipeline integrity.